The Definitive Guide:

 The truth about selling at auction

-This can be a great way to sell.
+This can be a great way to sell a property fast.

 The problem is it’s not guaranteed to work, and only works well for very specific types of property.